oconnor663/duct.py/README.md

 <strong><tt>pipe</tt></strong>(<em>\*command_or_expression, \*\*kwargs</em>)

 Create a pipe expression, similar to `|` in bash.
-The the right side can be a command with the same syntax as `cmd`.
-It can also by another duct expression, in which case no additional arguments are allowed.
-If you want to use `sh` syntax on the right side of a pipe, write `foo.pipe(sh("bar"))`.
+The the right is any duct expression.
 The returncode of a pipe expression is equal to the right side's returncode if it's nonzero, otherwise the left side's.

 <strong><tt>then</tt></strong>(<em>\*command_or_expression, \*\*kwargs</em>)